GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/FaceManager_other.rst

 K_IC                    r1_array                                                     K_IC on the face
 SIFonFace               real64_array                                                 SIF on the face
 childIndex              localIndex_array                                             child index of the face.
+degreeFromCrackTip      integer_array                                                degree of connectivity separation from crack tip.
 domainBoundaryIndicator integer_array                                                (no description available)
 edgeList                InterObjectRelation< ArrayOfArrays< long, long > >           (no description available)
 elemList                localIndex_array2d                                           (no description available)